stackevo/spudreq/draft-trammell-spud-req.md

 atop UDP to provide minimal signaling of the semantics of a flow that would otherwise be available in TCP.
 At the very least, indications of first and last packets in a flow may assist firewalls and NATs in policy decision and state maintenance.
+This facility could also provide minimal application-to- path and path-to-application signaling, though there was less agreement about what should or could be signaled here.
 Further transport semantics would be used by the protocol running atop this facility, but would only be visible to the endpoints, as the transport protocol headers themselves would be encrypted, along with the payload, to prevent inspection or modification.
-This encryption might be accomplished by using DTLS {{RFC6347}} as a subtransport
-{{I-D.huitema-tls-dtls-as-subtransport}} or by other suitable methods.
-This facility could also provide minimal application-to-path and path-to-application signaling, though there was less agreement about what should or could be signaled here.
+This encryption might be accomplished by using DTLS {{RFC6347}} as a subtransport {{I-D.huitema-tls-dtls-as-subtransport}} or by other suitable methods.

 The Substrate Protocol for User Datagrams (SPUD) BoF was held at IETF 92 in Dallas in March 2015 to develop this concept further.
 It is clear from